Which ski pass do I need?

 There are two main ski pass options.
 We have listed them below with costs for a six day adult pass as a guide.
 For the full price list please click here.

-There is a SFr 5 deposit on the ski-pass which is included in the prices below.
+The refundable deposit of CHF 5 on the ski-pass is not included in the prices below.

 This covers all of Zermatt, Cervinia, and Valtournenche.

 Worth taking if you intend to ski on the Italian side for more than 1 day, or if you would like the option of doing the occasional run there when in the Klein Matterhorn area.
 In our opinion this is the one to go for, since it would be a pity not to sample la dolce vita at least once, and the greater flexibility is worth the additional CHF 8 per day compared to the option below.
 On some days the weather may be better on the Italian side and this gives you the flexibility to ski wherever the sun is shining the brightest!

 2) Zermatt only CHF 380 - SKI AREA: 200 km

 This limits you to all of Zermatt.
 The one to go for if you're sure you don't want to sample Italy.
 If you do decide to go across to the Italian side, you can get a day supplement for CHF 42, which brings the total cost for the 6 days to CHF 422.